ananace/personal-charts/charts/lemmy/README.md

 **Nota Bene**: The system **will** require valid TLS certificates and working routing on regular HTTP(s) ports in order for federation to work.

+The initial postgres migration also currently fails unless the Lemmy user in Postgres is a superuser.

 S3 storage is also supported for media, refer to the [values](values.yaml) under `.pictrs.storage` for the necessary configuration.